vioscott/thescotthaven./MIGRATION_GUIDE.md

 # Supabase Database Migration Guide

-This guide will help you set up your Supabase database for the TheScottHaven application.
+This guide will help you set up your Supabase database for the Hovallo application.

 ## Prerequisites